 TDC's third camera was the Stereo Vivid, which was made in USA, and is a comletely different camera and features layout.
 I believe the Vivid was made by the same folks who made the Viewmaster Personal.

 One of the big differences between TDC and most other companies, like Kodak, is that they offered serious viewing accessories.
 David White, Revere, and Kodak all made hand-held viewers; TDC offered proper slide projectors so you could project them on a big screen and view them with polarized glasses.
-I've got both their big projector and their table-top viewer.
+I've got both their big projector and their table-top viewer, and they are great.